puzuka/social-auth-swift-ui/README.md

    - Epic
    - Shared UI
 - UI Layout can be Stateless or Stateful depending on its intended use and scope.
-- UI Layout listens to the State that BloC sends and displays based on that data
+- UI Layout listens to the State that ViewModel sends and displays based on that data
-- With Shared UI, it is located in the `presentation/shared/` folder.
-Depending on the purpose of use, it comes with a BloC (grouped in a feature folder) or is only placed individually and uses a certain Shared BloC.
+- With Shared UI, it is located in the `App/Presentation/Shared/` folder.
+Depending on the purpose of use, it comes with a ViewModel (grouped in a feature folder) or is only placed individually and uses a certain Shared ViewModel.

-### BloC
+### ViewModel
 - It aims to handle business logic for a specific view such as validation, retrieve data, ...
-- BloC uses use-case to retrieve data or handle domain business logic
+- ViewModel uses use-case to retrieve data or handle domain business logic
-- BloC listens to events from UI Layout -> handles logic and returns results to UI Layout with specific State
+- ViewModel listens to events from UI Layout -> handles logic and returns results to UI Layout with specific State

 ### UseCase
 - It's the main layer to handle all data business